Facebook: Are You Serious, Mark?

 "There have been terribly tragic events -- like suicides, some live streamed -- that perhaps could have been prevented if someone had realized what was happening and reported them sooner," you wrote.
 "Artificial intelligence can help provide a better approach.
 We are researching systems that can look at photos and videos to flag content our team should review."
 Elsewhere in the essay, you admit that "fake news" is something that worries you.
 Why, then, didn't you help Anas Modamani in his effort to stop the dissemination of manipulated copies of his Merkel selfie?

-The focus of the trial was likely on some technical or legal question.
+The focus of the trial appeared to have been on some technical or legal question.
 In reality, though, something much more fundamental was at issue: Is Facebook simply a neutral "host provider," as the court wrote in its verdict?
 Or is it a community with values, as I like to believe as a user?

 In your essay, you write that membership in local groups has been in decline since the 1970s and that Facebook is a kind of antidote to that development.
 You discuss Christina, who suffers from a serious illness, and Matt, the single father, both of whom used Facebook to find others in their situation.
 You speak of the danger presented by nationalists and rave about programs that helped register 2 million Americans ahead of last year's presidential elections.
 To quote you once again: "We may not have the power to create the world we want immediately, but we can all start working on the long term today."